kiranma72/abdm-docs/content/UHI/UHI_architecture_overview.md

 #### Architecture Steps

 **1.A - Patient Sign Up/ Login:** Patients login using their ABHA number/ Aadhar number / Mobile Number.
-This is verified by HIE-CM / UIDAI through an OTP authentication, post which the login is enabled.
-In case patients do not have an account, they are asked to sign up using their Aadhar or other identification documents.
+This is verified by HIE-CM (for login via ABHA number) and UIDAI (for login via Aadhar) through an OTP authentication, post which the login is enabled.
+In case patients do not have an account, they are asked to sign up using their Aadhar or by providing any other identification documents.

-**1.B - Health Service Provider Sign Up/ Login:**
+**1.B - Health Service Provider Sign Up/ Login:** Health Service Providers (HSPs) login using their HPID/ HPR Address (Health Professional Address) on thw HSPA.
+In case the HSP does not have a Health Professional Address, he/she will be asked to create one using their Registration Number registered with their respective State Council.

+**1.C - Health Service Provider Details sent to HPR:** The details filled by the the Health Service Provider are sent back to the Health Professional Registry.

+**2. Patient Search for a Doctor:** A patient searches for a doctor on the EUA via defined parameters.
+The EUA fires Search API to the  UHI Gateway to look for the doctors matching the search criteria across the network.

+**3. Search Request Sent to all Registered HSPAs:** The UHI Gateway broadcasts the search request and the search parameters to all the HSPAs registered on UHI.